alloy-rs/op-alloy/book/src/building/protocol/frames.md

 [`Frame`][frame]s are the lowest level data format in the OP Stack protocol.

-## Where Frames Fit in the OP Stack
+## Where Frames fit in the OP Stack

 Transactions posted to the data availability layer of the rollup contain one or multiple [Frame][frame]s.
 Frames are chunks of raw data that